sykeben/Adventure/Readme.txt

 restrictions is right here:

-   1. The first custom if statement is located at line 45.
+   1. The first custom if statement is located on line 56.

-   2. The first custom if-else-if statement begins at line 172.
+   2. The first custom if-else-if statement begins on line 208.

-   3. && is utilized at line 45, and
+   3. && is utilized on line 90, and
-      || is utilized at line 170.
+      || is utilized on line 206.

-   4. I am not comparing objects as a whole, just return values.
+   4. I am not comparing objects as a whole, just values returned from functions within those objects.

-   5. The text game ends when the statement contained in the while loop at line 91 is false.
+   5. The game itself ends when the statement contained in the while loop at line 125 returns false.
+If the player does not choose to play another round when prompted at line 222, the program cleans up after itself and closes.

    6. The game is won once all the monsters are defeated (when